rookie-ninja/rk-grpc/README.md

 ## Test instruction
 Run unit test with **make test** command.

-github workflow will automatically run unit test and golangci-lint for testing and lint validation.
+Github workflow will automatically run unit test and golangci-lint for testing and lint validation.

 ## Contributing
 We encourage and support an active, healthy community of contributors;